-- the data range may not be automatically updated to the max/min limits of a field, so the user should take care to select Rescale to Data Range at appropriate intervals, in particular after loading the initial case module; - clicking the Edit Color Map button, brings up a window in which there are two panels: - 1.
-The Color Scale panel in which the colours within the scale can be chosen.
+- 1. The Color Scale panel in which the colours within the scale can be chosen.
 The standard blue to red colour scale for CFD can be selected by clicking Choose Preset and selecting Blue to Red Rainbox HSV. - 2.
-The Color Legend panel has a toggle switch for a colour bar legend and contains settings for the layout of the legend, e.q. font.
+The Color Legend panel has a toggle switch for a colour bar legend and contains settings for the layout of the legend, e.g. font. - the underlying mesh can be represented by selecting Wireframe in the Representation menu of the Style panel; - the geometry, e.g. a mesh (if Wireframe is selected), can be visualised as a single colour by selecting Solid Color from the Color By menu and specifying the colour in the Set Ambient Color window;

-$6.1~\mathsf{paraFoam}$ U-171
+6.1 paraFoam U-167